 Managing Emotional Pain

-Popular psychology does not readily acknowledge that we all have a host of different characters inside of our psyche.
-Perhaps people fear the notion of having many different parts inside of the mind because of the stigma of "Multiple Personality Disorder," or as it is now called, "Dissociative Identity Disorder."
+Popular psychology is starting to acknowledge that we all have a host of different characters inside of our psyche.
+And some still fear the stigma of "Multiple Personality Disorder," or as it is now called, "Dissociative Identity Disorder."

-When we understand that we have a rich multiplicity of characters inside we do not have to dissociate away from the variety in our human nature to appear "sane."
-Understanding and integrating all of the different parts of ourselves can be creative and even fun.
+When we understand that we have a rich multiplicity of characters inside, we do not have to dissociate away from our human nature to try to appear "sane."
+Understanding and integrating all of the different parts of ourselves can be creative, and even fun!

-Most of us silently struggle with what we might call our "inner demons".
-We might secretly fear that we are crazy when the various repressed emotional parts of ourselves become activated.
-Sometimes our forbidden needs, pain, feelings and desires leak out, and we can be surprised and shocked by our behavior.
-It is common to hear people say after they do or say something extreme, "I just wasn't myself."
+We fear we are crazy when repressed parts of ourselves become activated.
+When our forbidden needs, pain, and desires leak out, we can be shocked by our bad behaviour.
+It is common to hear people say after they do something extreme, "I just wasn't myself."

-Multiplicity is the inherent nature of the creative human mind that knows how to protect itself in ingenious ways.
+The human mind knows how to protect itself in creative ways.
 We all have an indeterminate number of sub-personalities, each having their own age, desires, temperaments, desires, goals and talents.
-These sub-personalities form our inner family system.
-And, each part of ourselves - when accepted, listened to and tended to with love - has a powerful and particular strength to bring to highest capacities for thriving in the world.

 The True Self is Larger than its Parts

-In addition to the collection of personality parts that make up our human personality, each and every one of us has a solid and unchanging Authentic Self.
-This is the wholeness that we are born with and the wholeness that we will return to when we die.
-The Authentic Self has all of the potential to be a good leader/parent to your internal system of psychological parts.
+In addition to the collection of personality parts that make up our human psyche, we all have a neutral and accepting Authentic Self.
+The Authentic Self has the potential to be a good leader/parent to your internal family system of psychological parts.

 You can think of your Authentic Self as a mediator that seeks to depolarize the conflicts of your inner parts and helps to sort out all of the varying emotional needs that you have inside.
 Our parts of self do not disappear when our Authentic Self takes up leadership.
-They simply become less extreme and they begin to reveal their unique gifts and purposes within their less extreme roles.
-Sometimes particular parts of ourselves can develop their gifts so profoundly they can even step into the leadership at times when given permission from our Authentic Self.
-They will also withdraw from leadership when the Self requests it.
+They become less extreme.
+They reveal their unique gifts.

 The Three Group Ecology

-These hurt and rejected inner parts are very vulnerable, and if they are not brought forward into the light of consciousness with strong care, presence and maturity, they can flood us with overwhelming feelings and memories.
-They are also in danger of looking for love in unhealthy ways.
-They tend to want to look to redeem their inner pain in the same kinds of unhealthy situations that hurt them in the first place.
-These hurt and exiled parts of self will seek love, acceptance and protection from the very types of people that cannot give it to them.
-This sets up a hopeless and repeating pattern of both inner and outer rejection.
+These hurting, rejected inner parts are vulnerable.
+They flood us with overwhelming emotions.
+They also look for love in unhealthy ways.
+They try to resolve their pain in unhealthy situations similar to what hurt them in the first place.
+Exiled parts of self seek love, acceptance and protection from the very types of people that cannot give it to them.

 Many people mistakenly think that their manager-sub-personalities are their Authentic Selves.
-Inner Managers can often be quite highly functioning, and even inspiring at times.
-Managers, however, live in constant fear and dread of the escape of the exiles.
+Inner Managers are highly functioning, and even inspiring at times.
+Managers, however, live in constant dread of the escape of the exiles.

-When our managers become overwhelmed and exhausted with all their responsibilities the exiles can become activated, threatening to take over our internal psychological system.
-When the exiles take over we can become uncontrollably flooded with difficult feelings.
-The emergency firefighters will then swoop in to help us dissociate, or douse, the dreaded exiled feelings with little regard for the consequences.
+When our managers become exhausted with all of their responsibilities, the exiles become activated.
+When the exiles take over we become uncontrollably flooded with difficult feelings.
+The emergency firefighters (our addictions) then swoop in to help us douse the dreaded emotions with little regard for consequences.

-The techniques that the firefighter uses include extreme and numbing activities such as self-mutilation, binge eating, drug or alcohol abuse, inappropriate or abusive sexual activity, physical illness, or other extreme forms of dissociation.
-The aim of our firefighter parts of self is to engage in any dissociative, distracting or self-serving activity that will numb or distract from the intensely arising emotional pain.
+The techniques that the firefighters use include extreme activities such as binge eating, drug or alcohol abuse, self-mutilation, inappropriate or abusive sexual activity, physical illness, or other extreme forms of dissociation.
+The firefighter engages in any self-serving activity that will numb or distract from intensely arising emotional pain.

-This extreme mode of coping with intense emotional pain is the place from which all unbalanced, addictive, abusive and obsessive behaviors arise.
-And while mangers are controlled and organized and highly rational, firefighters will use any means to numb emotional pain.
-These extremely self-focused behaviors often leave a wake of destruction in the psyche, in relationships and in the body.
+This extreme mode of coping is the place from which all unbalanced, addictive, abusive and obsessive behaviours arise.
+While mangers are controlled and organized and highly rational, firefighters will use any means to numb emotional pain.
+These self-focused, emergency behaviours leave a wake of destruction.

 Restoring Balance, Harmony, and Leadership

-It is a relief and a joy to creatively explore and sort out the map of our psyche to understand how we uniquely operate.
-Through inner self-acceptance, the gifts and strengths that we buried along with our pain are finally able to come to the forefront for expression in our daily life.
+It is a relief to creatively sort out the map of our psyche to understand how we operate.
+Through self-acceptance, the gifts and strengths that we buried along with our emotional pain are finally able to come to the forefront for expression in our daily life.

-It is profoundly relieving to discover firsthand that all parts of ourselves want to harmonize and contribute to our best life.
-Every part of us has a valuable role to play, and each part will eagerly leave their extreme roles given the love, self-acceptance and inner nurturing that we can provide through the witnessing presence of our Core/Authentic Self.
+Every part of us has a valuable role to play, and each part will eagerly leave their extreme roles given the love, self-acceptance and inner nurturing that we provide through the appreciative witnessing presence of our Authentic Self.

-Creative multiplicity can be a profoundly moving and fun process where we come to respect and appreciate all of the parts of ourselves that have kept us safe, helped us function and brought us intact to this present moment.
+Creative multiplicity can be a profoundly moving and fun process.
+We can grow to respect and appreciate all of the parts of ourselves.
+Our personality parts have kept us safe, helped us function, and brought us intact to this present moment.